Castellón de la Plana – Estadi Castalia

 It’s the Estadio Castalia!
 But more about that later

-Initially, home matches were played at Campo de la Carretera de Valencia, before the club moved to their first purpose-built built enclosure in November 1923.
-The Campo de Sequiol was to the south of the city on the Calle de Herrero, and was opened on 3 November 1923 when Castellón played RCD Espanyol in a friendly.
-Sequiol had an initial capacity of 6,000, made up mostly of simple terracing, although the west side did feature a narrow propped cover and seating at the rear of the terrace.
-Castellón continued to make progress, although club president Mallach’s decision to ‘sale’ a match to Valencia in 1925, led to his resignation and Castellón’s decision to change from white shirts to their now familiar black & white stripes.
+Initially, home matches were played at Campo de la Carretera de Valencia, before the club moved to its first purpose-built enclosure in November 1923.
+The Campo de Sequiol was located to the south of the city, on Calle de Herrero, around 200 metres from the San Francisco military barracks.
+Taking its name from a nearby irrigation channel, it opened on 3 November 1923, when Castellón lost 2-3 to Real Club Español in a friendly match.
+Sequiol had an initial capacity of 6,000, comprising mostly simple terracing.
+However, on the west side, a narrow, propped seated stand ran the length of the pitch, in front of which were six rows of open seating and a narrow paddock, tightly up against the pitch.
+Changing facilities were located in the southwest corner of the enclosure.
+Castellón continued to make progress, although club president Mallach’s decision to ‘sell’ a match to Valencia CF in 1925 led to his resignation and Castellón’s decision to break with the past and change from white shirts to their now familiar black & white stripes.

 The club was invited by the RFEF to compete in the inaugural Segunda B championship of 1929, finishing third and missing out on promotion to the second tier by a point.
-A year later and with its first Campeonato Regional de Valencia under its belt, Castellón competed in and won the re-jigged Tercera division, beating Barakaldo in the play-off final.
+A year later, and with its first Campeonato Regional de Valencia under its belt, Castellón competed in and won the re-jigged Tercera division, beating Barakaldo in the playoff final.
 The club debuted in La Segunda in the 1930-31 season and made a steady start with an even 18 points.
-Another steady season followed in 31-32, before Castellón hit the headlines for all the wrong reasons in season 32-33.
+Another steady season followed in 1931-32, before Castellón hit the headlines for all the wrong reasons during the 1932-33 season.
 Struggling at the bottom of La Segunda, Castellón entertained CF Oviedo at The Campo de Sequiol on 29 January 1933.
 The home crowd, unhappy with referee Julio Ostalé officiating, attacked him, causing the match to be abandoned with Oviedo two goals to the good.
 The RFEF suspended the use of the ground, forcing Castellón to play their remaining four home matches at Valencia’s Mestalla.
-Given the bad blood between the two sides, Castellón refused to honour the remaining home matches and was suspended by the federation.
-The club subsequently resigned from the RFEF and their followed a period of inactivity, due in part to the resignation and then the Civil War.
+Given the bad blood between the two sides, Castellón refused to honour their remaining home matches and was suspended by the federation.
+The club subsequently resigned from the RFEF, and a period of inactivity ensued, partly due to the resignation and then the outbreak of the Civil War.

 Castellon260818g